 New Year’s Eve Daytime Party at Lawrence Hall of Science

 Celebrate the New Year with the whole world at the Hall, where they’ll count down from all the time zones.
 This year they are offering three balloon drops at 11 a.m., 1 p.m. and 3 p.m.
 Kids can make a noisemaker (and make some noise) and romp about before the balloon drop.
 Enjoy a sparkling cider toast and then get them home in time for a nap.
-Sun., Dec.
-31. Berkeley. $12/adults; $10/ages 3-17; children 2 and under are free.
-All ages.
+Pre-registration for confetti drop is required.
+Tue., Dec.
+31. Berkeley.

 photo: Children’s Discovery Museum of San Jose